carbon2204/Fundamentals-of-computer-networks/README.md

 # Fundamentals-of-computer-networks
-1-st lab: Asynchronous bidirectional byte-by-byte data transfer 2-nd lab: Write a program for batch transfer of data through COM ports, in this case a frame
+1-st lab: Asynchronous bidirectional byte-by-byte data transfer <br />
+2-nd lab: Write a program for batch transfer of data through COM ports, in this case a frame <br />